653rd Regional Support Group and 77th Quartermaster Group (Petroleum) team up to host a Best Warrior Competition

 |0

-This work, 653rd Regional Support Group and 77th Quartermaster Group (Petroleum) team up to host a Best Warrior Competition [Image 5 of 5], by CPT Joselyn Sydnor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 653rd Regional Support Group and 77th Quartermaster Group (Petroleum) team up to host a Best Warrior Competition, by CPT Joselyn Sydnor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-653rd Regional Support Group and 77th Quartermaster Group (Petroleum) team up to host a Best Warrior Competition

 LEAVE A COMMENT